Community Spotlight

 Share

-Their ‘Moving on up Together’ weekly group supports parents who may be socially isolated, struggling with low self-esteem or mental health issues.
+Their ‘Moving on up Together’ weekly group primarily supports children, young people and their families, however their work also supports parents who may be socially isolated, struggling with low self-esteem or mental health issues.
 Volunteers provide a free crèche so parents can have a private and confidential group discussion around the issues and any anxieties they are struggling with.

 A grant from us enabled them to develop school readiness packs for children and provide online support to families isolated in their homes during the COVID-19 pandemic.